-After existing acne has been treated we begin the scar removal process using one of two available methods.
+After existing acne has been treated we begin the acne scar removal process using one of two available methods.

 The first and most effective method involves the use of the Active Fx fractional CO2 laser.
-When treating acne scars we usually perform a “Total Fx” treatment, using the Deep Fx head of the Active Fx device for part of the session.
+When performing our acne scar removal in Los Angeles, we usually perform a “Total Fx” treatment, using the Deep Fx head of the Active Fx device for part of the session.
 The Active Fx is a relatively new technology that provides the best results in improving acne scarred skin.
 The Active Fx is a fractional CO2 laser.
 Instead of the older, more destructive laser resurfacing procedures, the Active Fx affects only 15% to 20% of the skin at a time, permitting faster healing and more effective acne scar elimination.
 The Active Fx laser has become the standard of care around the world for the elimination of acne scars.
 It is effective not only in smoothing out the pitted texture of the skin, but it will also lighten the discoloration that accompanies some acne scarring.
 After the treatment, you will have about three days of mild swelling and about a week of sunburn-like redness with some peeling.
 Most people take about five to seven days off from work for recovery.
 One to three treatments are usually enough to solve most acne scarring problems.
 The treatments are performed about three to four months apart so that we can see the gradual improvement associated with the collagen stimulation effect of the laser.
 Significant improvements are visible after each treatment.

-We also treat acne scars with the Fraxel SR1500 laser.
+We also perform acne scar removal with the Fraxel SR1500 laser.
 This is a fractional laser as well, but it is an Erbium laser instead of CO2.
 The Fraxel is not as intense as the Active Fx, so results are more gradual and more sessions are necessary for significant improvement in a patient’s acne scars.
 Typically, we recommend five to seven sessions of Fraxel to see the best results.
 The sessions are spaced about three to four weeks apart.
 The reason that patients sometimes choose Fraxel over Active Fx is that Fraxel is less expensive and the downtime after Fraxel treatment is significantly less than what is experienced after Active Fx.
 Two to three days is usually sufficient to recover from a Fraxel treatment, as opposed to the five to seven days that are necessary for recovery after Active Fx.

 Contact Us Today!